huaweicloud/terraform-provider-huaweicloud/docs/resources/vpc_subnet.md

 * `status` - Specifies the status of the subnet.
 The value can be ACTIVE, DOWN, UNKNOWN, or ERROR.

 * `subnet_id` - Specifies the subnet (Native OpenStack API) ID.

+* `ipv6_cidr` - The IPv6 subnet CIDR block.
+If the subnet is an IPv4 subnet, this parameter is not returned.

+* `ipv6_gateway` - The IPv6 subnet gateway.
+If the subnet is an IPv4 subnet, this parameter is not returned.

 # Import